lallaw8809/C-/OOPs/README.md

 - Cannot contain Instance Constructors.
 - It is sealed so we can not inheritance the static class

-`staticClass.`  Sample example static code of class
+`staticClass.cs`  Sample example static code of class

 # Abstract class